 Competitors took advantage of the 3ft (1m) right-hand bowls, busting out their full competition repertoires in front of a raucous, large crowd whilst battling it out for all-important medals.

 The first final was a tight battle with Australia's Matt Banting (Port Macquarie, NSW) stamping his name on the world surfing stage by netting his maiden ISA world title in the Under 16 boy's division.

-But the talented Aussie didn't have it all her own way, surviving a last minute comeback by Quizon.
-The skilful Hawaiian performed a big aerial on her second last ride to nail an 8.30 and keep her hopes alive.
+But the talented Aussie didn't have it all her own way, surviving a last-minute comeback by Quizon.
+The skillful Hawaiian performed a big aerial on her second last ride to nail an 8.30 and keep her hopes alive.

 Showing experience, Wright hit back scoring an 8.60 on her last wave to claim the gold medal.

 “I kept to my own game plan,” said Wright.
 “Alessa (Quizon) did an air on one of her last waves, but I got a good one straight after.
 It felt unreal to be chaired by my team once I got to the beach.
 I feel privileged.”

 In winning, Wright joined 3 x ASP World champion Stephanie Gilmore (Coolangatta, Qld) as only one of two surfers to have ever claimed back-to-back ISA World Junior Surfing Championship titles.

 Wright added, “I'm lost for words,” she said.
 “I can't say much more.
 I'm one of the happiest kids ever.”